27 Building a DSL

 27.3.2 Unit conversion

-Add a conversion function.
+You also need to move between scales.
 A lookup table maps unit pairs to conversion factors:

 conversions <- list(